 The Office of a Prophet

 A Prophet is one that, along with the Apostle, has a senior role of direction and influence in the Body of Christ.
 The office of a prophet has a different distinction to the gift of prophecy in that it is a specific role, rather than just a gift.
 Many who have the gift of prophecy are not prophets, including those who may be finely tuned and are quite seasoned in its operation.
-In Jeremiah 1:4-10 we see a biblical example and personal commission which gives insight into the distinctions between the office of a prophet and the gift of prophecy.
+In Jeremiah 1:4-10 we see a biblical example and personal commission, which gives insight into the distinctions between the office of a prophet and the gift of prophecy.

 -